Troubleshooting virtual machine network connection issues

 2. There is no network connectivity to or from a single virtual machine

-3. You cannot connect to the Internet
+3. No connection to the Internet

 4. A TCP/IP connection fails to and from a single virtual machine